TechnicalPursuit/TIBET/doc/markdown/tibet-start.1.md

 ## DESCRIPTION

 Performs project-specific start operations.

-For a TDS-based project this command will attempt to start the TDS.
-For an Electron project this command will launch your application's root page in Electron.
-For other project types this command will typically call the current operating system's `open` command with your project's root file.
+For a TDS-based project this command will attempt to start the TDS by running the file `server.js` in your project root dirctory.

+For an Electron project this command will delegate to the `tibet electron` command to launch your Electron project with appropriate flags.

+For other project types this command will typically call the current operating system's `open` command with your `project.start_page` value.
+This last option will rarely work given modern browser security but is still included for historical reasons.

+You can also start your project using `npm start`, however that does not provide as many options for passing additional options as needed.

+For typical TDS-based projects the `server.js` file will attempt to load a series of plugins from the `~/plugins` directory.
+The list itself is determined by the `tds.plugins.core` list but normally involves a list such as:

+    body-parser
+    logger
+    compression
+    reconfig
+    public-static
+    session
+    security
+    view-engine
+    authenticate
+    private-static
+    routes
+    tds
+    user
+    proxy
+    fallback
+    errors

 ## OPTIONS